Counselling for Borderline Personality Disorder in Melbourne

 Lower functioning individuals with a borderline personality, often feel good and happy when in a relationship because they do not have to face the feelings of isolation, depression, emptiness or worthlessness from within themselves.
 When they self activate or express themselves, they feel bad or abandoned.
 James Masterson calls this the Abandonment Depression.
 So, when they self activate by taking care of themselves, they will feel abandonment depression, consisting of these bad feelings such as feeling empty or abandoned.
 Essentially they were made to feel bad about themselves or abandoned for focusing on their self.
 So they give their ‘self’ to avoid abandonment or feeling bad.
 Yet these patterns continues to be self-defeating for them.

 In aggressive unit, the patient experienced so much bad treatment that the anger gets buried inside, but cannot be handled inside the self.
 So patients with Borderline personality disorder constantly discharge their anger outside of them, causing harm to others, so they don’t feel as bad or not good enough.
-So they take out their feelings on others, being angry at their boss or partner, to rid themselves of these feelings.
+So they take out their feelings on others, with anger at their boss or partner, to rid themselves of these feelings.
 Otherwise they turn the anger towards self destructive behaviours, to release the pain.

 An inability to regulate feelings within the self, causes them to feel worthless when they focus on themselves or attempt to self activate by pushing themselves.
 They often see the worse outcome in situations, fearing failure.
 They lack a positive belief in themselves, not trusting their own self and capabilities.
 So they give up easily, before trying.
 So they steer away from taking care of themselves because of their distorted belief that tells them they are not good enough.